mountEvarus/cli-tools/README.md

 | info             | n/a       | table of all music files in the playlist tableinformation   |
 | missing-metadata | n/a       | use onl files that are missing essential metadata           |
 | playlist         | directory | the path of the playlist                                    |

-TODOS:
-- recreate fully w/ new knowledge (should be quick!)